quira-org/repo-recommendations-for-gtd/README.md

 ![Token scopes](readme_assets/token_scopes.png)
 3. Copy it and keep it for the next step.
 Note: it won't be available after you close the tab.

 **Q:** Why do you need a PAT?
-Couldn't you just use the default GitHub token?
+Can't you just use the default GitHub token?

 **A:** We need read/write access to the repo's secrets in order to store the access tokens to Quine's API.
 Unfortunately, you can't edit repository secrets using the default GitHub token supplied to Actions.